Alpine Safety Rules

 A skier or snowboarder coming from behind must choose his route in such a way that he does not endanger skiers or snowboarders ahead.

-4. Overtaking a skier or snowboarder
+4. Overtaking

-A skier or snowboarder must avoid stopping on the piste in narrow places or where visibility is restricted.
+Unless necessary, a skier or snowboarder must avoid stopping on the piste in narrow places or where visibility is restricted.
 After a fall in such a place, a skier or snowboarder must move clear of the piste as soon as possible.

 7. Climbing and descending on foot